 Sr. No. Key Audit Matter How was the matter addressed in our audit Based on the results of these impairment assessments conducted by the Group, it is believed that there is sufficient headroom for goodwill and no impairment is required.
-This conclusion is based on the recoverable amounts is exceeding the book amount of the goodwill.
-We also assessed the reasonableness of key assumptions used in the calculations, comprising sales growth rates, gross profit margin, net profit margin, perpetual growth rate and discount rates.
-When assessing these key assumptions, we discussed them with management to understand and evaluate management's basis for determining the assumptions and compared them to external industry outlook reports and economic growth forecasts from a number of sources.
-We also obtained from management valuation report from external valuation expert.
+This conclusion is based on the recoverable amounts is exceeding the book amount of the goodwill. in the calculations, comprising sales growth rates, gross profit We also obtained from management valuation report from external valuation expert.
 We obtained and tested management's sensitivity analysis around the key assumptions, to ascertain that selected adverse changes to key assumptions, both individually and in aggregate, would not cause the carrying amount of goodwill to exceed the recoverable amount.
 We evaluated management's assessment on whether any events or change in circumstances indicate there may be a change in the expected useful lives of goodwill.
 We found the group's estimates and judgments used in the impairment assessment and review of useful lives of goodwill are supported by the available evidence.